Pasifika-Web3-Tech-Hub/pasifika-evm-be/README.md

   - Configurable voting delay, voting period, and proposal threshold
   - Parameter adjustment functions for governance fine-tuning

-### Planned Future Components
+## Project Status: Proof of Concept (POC)

+This repository currently contains 8 out of the 16 planned smart contracts for the full Pasifika Web3 Tech Hub ecosystem.
+This represents our Proof of Concept (POC) implementation, which demonstrates core functionalities and integration patterns.

+The remaining 8 contracts will be developed before the production release, which will complete the full suite of planned functionalities as outlined in the project documentation.

+### 8 Remaining Contracts for Production Release

-Additional components from the smart contracts documentation are planned for future implementation:
+The following contracts are planned for implementation before the production release:

-- Advanced Governance System
-- Oracle Integration
-- Cultural Protection System Enhancements
-- Treasury Management
-- AI Agent Coordination
-- API Layer
-- Database Layer
-- Infrastructure components
+1. **PasifikaOracle**: Oracle system for fetching and verifying off-chain data.
+2. **CulturalRegistry**: Registry for cultural artifacts, traditions, and intellectual property.
+3. **RoyaltyDistribution**: System for distributing royalties to creators and communities.
+4. **ValidatorRegistry**: Registry and management system for network validators.
+5. **NodeRegistry**: Registry and management system for infrastructure node operators.
+6. **WorkingGroups**: Coordination system for specialized working groups within the ecosystem.
+7. **DisputeResolution**: System for resolving disputes in the marketplace and ecosystem.
+8. **AgentCoordination**: Framework for coordinating AI agent interactions and rewards.

+These contracts will complete the full technical architecture outlined in the project documentation.

 ## Smart Contracts Overview

-The Pasifika Web3 Tech Hub backend consists of the following smart contracts:
+The Pasifika Web3 Tech Hub backend currently includes the following smart contracts:

 ### Core Contracts